Meditations in Mending (3.28.25)Back

-While the first mending workshop served as a pilot study, this workshop followed a similar structure as ‘Notions of The Notebook’ in that there was documentation and attempted to follow the three part meet, learn, share and exchange workshop structure.
+This workshop followed a similar structure as ‘Notions of The Notebook’ in that there was documentation and attempted to follow the three part meet, learn, share and exchange workshop structure.

-Meet: Students were given a document and asked to introduce the article of clothing they brought, as well as their emotional attachment to the item.
+Students were given a document and asked to introduce the article of clothing they brought, as well as their emotional attachment to the item.

-Learn: Amelié Chanfreau, who was the instructor for the first mending workshop, teaches students three stich techniques:
+Amelié Chanfreau, who was the instructor for the first mending workshop, teaches students three stich techniques:

 1. The Running Stich